wpensar/ionic-orm/CONTRIBUTING.md

 There are several ways how you can ask your question:

-* You can create a question on [StackOverflow](stackoverflow.com/questions/tagged/typeorm) where the questions should be tagged with tag `typeorm`.
+* You can create a question on [StackOverflow](stackoverflow.com/questions/tagged/ionic-orm) where the questions should be tagged with tag `ionic-orm`.
-* You can create issue on [github](https://github.com/typeorm/typeorm/issues)
+* You can create issue on [github](https://github.com/ionic-orm/ionic-orm/issues)
-* You can write your questions in our [gitter channel](https://gitter.im/pleerock/typeorm)
+* You can write your questions in our [gitter channel](https://gitter.im/pleerock/ionic-orm)
 * If you have a Skype then try to find me there (`Umed Khudoiberdiev`)

 Prefered way if you create your question on StackOverflow, or create a github issue.